fredgibbs/fredgibbs.github.io/courses/historiography/index.md

 ## Course Description

-This course introduces some of the most influential approaches that historians (from antiquity through the 21st century) have taken in crafting their interpretations of the past.
+This course introduces some of the most influential approaches that historians (from antiquity through the 21st century) have taken in writing about the past.
+What is history?
+What is it for?
+Who is it for?
 It addresses various philosophies of history (the underlying assumptions of how we can access and understand the past), as well as various historical interpretive frameworks that have shaped the professional practice of history.

 ## Student Learning Outcomes

 * Demonstrate the ability to compare and contrast different processes, modes of thought, and modes of expression from different historical time periods and in different geographic areas.

-* Understand how and why historians have argued about philosophical methodological approaches to their craft over time, and what cultural changes precepitated new views.
+* Understand how and why historians have argued about philosophical and methodological approaches to their craft over time, and what cultural changes precepitated new views.

-* Recognize and articulate the diversity of human experience, including ethnicity, race, language, sex, gender, as well as political, economic, social, and cultural structures over time and space.
+* Recognize and articulate the diversity of human experience, including ethnicity, race, language, sex, gender, as well as political, economic, social, and cultural structures over time and space---and how that is reflected in the writing of history.

 * Formulate a clear argument, support the argument with appropriate and thorough evidence, and reach a convincing conclusion.